tairmen/teleprograms/README.md

 # teleprograms
-this program find serial in teleprograms
+this program find serials in teleprograms

 requirments: